 Your damaged kidney tissues can lead to chronic or acute high blood pressure.

-Acute blood pressure is usually seen in children and adults who suddenly pass dark urine and whose faces are swollen.
-This condition can occur after a sore throat caused by a bacteria called streptococcus.
+Acute high blood pressure flares up in a few days, while chronic blood takes months or even years to develop.
+This condition is usually seen in children and adults who suddenly pass dark urine and whose faces are swollen.
+It can occur after a sore throat caused by a bacteria called streptococcus.

 This acute condition can be easily treated by restricting you with salt restriction and drugs if necessary.

-Testing and Treating Damaged Kidney Tissue
+Testing And Treating Damaged Kidney Tissue

 Your doctor can do blood test to detect damage to the kidney by measuring the products that are normally excreted in the urine.
+Usually these blood tests do not register abnormality until the latter stages of kidney disease.

 So if you have any symptoms that include feelings of discomfort in your lower back, drowsiness, nauseous and smokey or red-colored urine immediately consult with your doctor.

 And, to reduce infection to your kidneys drink a gallon of water mixed with 8 oz. of unsweetened cranberry juice daily.
+Remember that secondary high blood pressure can be cured if you find the cause early.